netwerk-digitaal-erfgoed/registry-poc/api-4.md

 --|--
 400 Bad Request | There were validation errors.
 404 Not Found | The URL does not exist.
+406 Not Acceptable |  The URL could be fetched but a dataset was not found.

 ### <a id="endpoint-dataset-search">Search dataset descriptions</a> - not yet implemented (meanwhile use https://triplestore.netwerkdigitaalerfgoed.nl/)